rtCamp/docs.rtcamp.com/easyengine/commands/stack/index.md

 description: ""
 ---

-EasyEngine(ee) Stack Module covers following operations:
+EasyEngine(ee) Stack manages packages required to run your website smoothly.

+*Stack here* is referred as group of packages.

 # Install Packages
 ## Install web packages